...

 Where to Stay in St. Pete Beach

+There are several amazing options when it comes to where to stay in St. Pete Beach.
 If you want to be beachfront, The Don Cesar is ICONIC.
 It’s a huge pink hotel better known as the “Pink Palace.”
 There are 2 heated pools, 3 lounges, newly renovated rooms, and the beautiful Spa Oceana.
 Go here if you’re looking for a magical experience.

 Bellwether Beach Resort and TradeWinds are two other great options if you’re looking for a beachfront hotel in St. Pete Beach!
-Spinners, one of my favorite restaurants in St. Pete Beach that I mentioned earlier, is actually located at Bellwether Beach Resort.
+Spinners, one of my favorite restaurants in St. Pete Beach that I mentioned earlier, is located at Bellwether Beach Resort.

 Hotel Zamora is another solid option, plus it has one of the best rooftop bars in St. Pete.